This course may be taken prior to or during the same term.

 |Department:||Building 72, Room 241|

 |Semester Hours Required For Degree: 120|

-Students may declare a preliminary major in Athletic Training, but may not enroll in the initial clinical course (PET 3670 Athletic Training Clinical I) until the fall semester of each year after being formally admitted to this limited access program.
+Students may declare a preliminary major in Athletic Training, but may not enroll in the initial clinical course (ATR 3812 Athletic Training Clinical I) until the fall semester of each year after being formally admitted to this limited access program.
 Acceptance into the program is competitive.
-Minimum application requirements are based on the prerequisites for entry into PET 3670.
-After meeting admission requirements, the student must earn a grade of "C” or better in all major and major-related courses to graduate.
+Minimum application requirements are based on the prerequisites for entry into ATR 3812.
+The AT student must earn a grade of "C” or better in all major and major-related courses to graduate.
 Additionally, students admitted into the athletic training major must adhere to the program retention policies as outlined in the Athletic Training Student Handbook.
 BOC certification exam eligibility requirements are defined in the program retention policies.
 For more information, contact the Director of Athletic Training Education.

 Graduation requirements for the program are:

 - Complete application documents to the Athletic Training Program

 - Fulfill admission and retention requirements for the Athletic Training Program

 - Grade of "C"or better in all major and major-related courses

 - Adhere to ATP Retention and Progression Guidelines.